apucontilde/apucontilde.github.io/README.md

-# tatwa
+# tattva

 ## Context

-tatwas are slices of 24mins distributed starting from sunrise and are as follows
+tattvas are slices of 24mins distributed starting from sunrise and are as follows

 ### Akash